JWWeatherman/yeticold/YetiColdSetupWalkthrough.md

 Header: Download the Blockchain.

-Descripton: Wait for the blockchain to download then click next.
+Descripton: Wait for the blockchain to download then click next, this step could take a signifigant amount of time.
+Because this is the offline machine and is not going to send or recive, we will download the testblockchain mentioned prevously to save time.

 Action: Click "Next".